-This is a guide about 1st birthday photo prop.
+This is a page about 1st birthday photo prop.
 Creating a photo prop for your little one's 1st birthday photo makes for a very special shot.

-This is a guide about making a baby faces birthday banner.
+This is a page about making a baby faces birthday banner.
 Using different photos of your baby's face you can may a special birthday banner.

 It is fun to make a cute outfit for your child's first birthday.
-This is a guide about 1st birthday party outfit ideas.
+This is a page about 1st birthday party outfit ideas.

-This is a guide about making an infant bow tie.
+This is a page about making an infant bow tie.
 Why not make a cute little bow tie that your infant can wear for a special occasion.

-This is a guide about making a 1st birthday hat and diaper cover.
+This is a page about making a 1st birthday hat and diaper cover.
 A first birthday is a very special event for the parents and family.
-Make it more festive and add to the photo cuteness by making a special hat and diaper cover for your baby.

-This is a guide about making a birthday highchair banner.
+This is a page about making a birthday highchair banner.
 The easy to make banner is the perfect way to decorate your little one's highchair on his or her special day.

-This is a guide about making a smash cake.
+This is a page about making a smash cake.
 Get an excellent messy birthday photo by serving your baby a special smash cake.

-This is a guide about making a birthday pennant banner.
+This is a page about making a birthday pennant banner.
 A cute, easy to make fabric pennant banner is a great decoration for a birthday party or other event.